Search for Higgs boson pairs decaying to WW*WW*, WW*$\tau\tau$, and $\tau\tau\tau\tau$ in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results

 The observed and expected limits on the \ggHH production cross section for the twenty benchmark scenarios are shown in Fig.~\ref{fig:HH_limits_EFT} and summarized in Table~\ref{tab:eftres}.
-The \qqHH process can be safely neglected for these measurements.
+Signal contributions from the \qqHH process, at the rate expected in the SM, are about two orders of magnitude lower than the limits that we set on the rate of the \ggHH signal in these measurements and are therefore neglected.
 The observed (expected) limits on nonresonant \HH production in the different benchmark scenarios range from 0.21 to 1.09 (0.16 to 1.16)\pb, depending on the scenario.
-These limits are comparable to, but somewhat higher, than those obtained by the CMS measurement in the $\Pbottom\Pbottom\PGg\PGg$ final state~\cite{CMS:2020tkr}.
+These limits are a factor of 2--3 higher than those obtained by the CMS measurement in the $\Pbottom\Pbottom\PGg\PGg$ final state~\cite{CMS:2020tkr}.
 The variation in expected limits reflects differences in the \mHH distribution among the benchmark scenarios, which in turn affect the \pt and angles between the particles produced in the \PH boson decays.
-As a consequence, the signal acceptance can change, as well as the separation of the \HH signal from backgrounds through the BDT classifiers described in Section~\ref{sec:analysisStrategy}.
+As a consequence, the signal acceptance can change, along with the separation of the \HH signal from backgrounds through the BDT classifiers described in Section~\ref{sec:analysisStrategy}.
 The most and least stringent limits on the cross section are expected for the benchmark scenarios JHEP04 BM2 and BM7, respectively.
 The former has a pronounced tail of the \mHH distribution extending to high values, while the latter is characterized by low \mHH values, as seen in Fig.~5 of Ref.~\cite{Carvalho:2015ttv}.

-Figure~\ref{fig:HH_limits_c2} shows the observed and expected upper limits on the \HH production cross section as a function of the coupling \ctwo, and the region excluded in the \kappat--\ctwo plane.
+Figure~\ref{fig:HH_limits_c2} shows the observed and expected upper limits on the \HH production cross section as a function of the coupling \ctwo, and the region excluded in the \kappat--\,\ctwo plane.
 The effects of variations in \kappal and \kappat on the rate of the SM single \PH boson background~\cite{Maltoni:2017ims} and on the \PH boson decay branching fractions~\cite{Degrassi:2016wml} are taken into account when computing these limits and those shown in Fig.~\ref{fig:HH_limits_kLambda}.
 The magnitude of these effects is typically 5 to 10\% within the scanned range of \kappal and \kappat.
 Assuming \kappat and \kappal are both equal to 1, the coupling \ctwo is observed (expected) to be constrained to the interval $-1.05 < \ctwo < 1.48$ ($-0.96 < \ctwo < 1.37$) at 95\% \CL.